PaxtonTaylor/Food-and-Drink-Inventory-Analysis-SQL-and-Tableau-/README.md

 The data used for this is downloaded from the Analytics Mentor Program by Brandon Southern.
 It was available only as .csv files.

-Here are the original files:
+The original files listed below are available for download in the file secion of this repository:

-- [foods.csv]
+- foods.csv
-- [drinks.csv]
+- drinks.csv
-- [food_inventories]
+- food_inventories

 ## Tools

-SQL - PostgresSQL
+- SQL - PostgresSQL
-Data Visualization - Tableau (will add at a later time) Some Excel to setup tables and basic exploratory analysis
+- Data Visualization - Tableau (will add at a later time)
+- Some Excel to setup tables and basic exploratory analysis